 The Engineering Flight

 The flight manages the planning, programming, design, construction and GEOBASE common installation picture (CIP) for Altus AFB.
-The Flight is responsible for 449 project opportunities worth over $277M and ongoing construction in excess of $58M.
+The Flight is responsible for 418 project opportunities worth over $1.03B and ongoing construction in excess of $31M.
 The program consists of military construction, non-appropriated funds, Defense Logistics Agency, anti-terrorism/force protection, and operations and maintenance projects.
-Fiscal Year 2019 was a remarkable year in the number and value of projects executed in the first quarter.
-Close coordination with the local contracting flight led to the award of 5 of 6 projects worth $6.8M by December 2018.
-With the majority of the project workload executed early in the fiscal year we were able to ensure the renovations of both the 58th AMS and 54th ARS squadron operations facilities started as planned due to squadron operations relocations to B87.
-These renovations will adapt the two-squadron operations layouts to current training processes improving student throughput.
-Construction of the KC-46 flight training center (FTC) is wrapping up with the expected project award of the third and final phase of the FTC in April of 2019.
-The flight continues to push mill and overlay of base roads across the installation and are in the last two funded phases of the 7-phase $5M effort.
-We completed the construction of the $13.6M Assault Landing Zone (ALZ) converting it from asphalt to concrete pavement in January 2019.
-The ALZ is back in service as planned ensuring viability of the C-17 training mission.
-Engineering is more than projects.
 We also manage the natural resources and encroachment around the base.
 The military training routes are a natural resource that ensures the viability of the base flying training mission.
-The planning staff of engineering flight identified and engaged with a potential wind farm developer and the local community to communicate the likely training mission impacts of future development.
+Participating in the DAF Mission Sustainment Working Group provides knowledge of issues or threats that could impact the local mission.
+An example is the planning staff of engineering flight identified and engaged with a potential wind farm developer and the local community to communicate the likely training mission impacts of future development.
 To add to the natural resources the flight obtained Readiness and Environment Protection Integration (REPI) funds to secure water rights for the base.
 Water availability is our number one encroachment issue.
-As a result of forward thinking vision of making Altus great again, Altus AFB is a pilot project for the Air Force "Energy as a Service" initiative to ensure power security and resiliency.
 None of this forward vision in the planning and development arena would have been possible without the use of our Geospatial Information Systems (GIS).
 Flight GIS personnel reestablished the web viewer for Altus data and improved data integrity through FIAR (Financial Improvement and Audit Readiness) compliance checks and coordination with the real property office.
-The Engineering flight is continuing to pursue a local computer server to allow more timely updates of GEOBASE data (CIP) and provide display of base specific information.

 The Installation Management Flight

 Provides daily wing level management of environmental programs, real property management, space optimization, and the best quality living conditions for Altus Airmen and their families while delivering comprehensive squadron level financial management, information technology, and force management.
 Altus AFB is leading AETC in Space Optimization having the most up to date set of Base Real Property records.
 The environmental program maintains a proven track record in regulatory compliance, experiencing multiple No-Notice inspections with no findings of deficiency.
 The Housing element manages 3 dorms for permanent party and non-prior service airmen, providing quality living space for up to 300+ airmen.
 Military family housing consists of 530 privatized housing units valued at $151M and maintains one of the highest resident satisfaction ratings for privatized housing in the Air Force.
-The Capital Asset Element of this flight provides IT support and force management activities for a 258 person squadron, and executed $35.5M in FY18 and is set to exceed $17M in FY19.
+The Capital Asset Element of this flight provides IT support and force management activities for a 258 person squadron, and executed $19.9M in FY24 and is set to execute $14M in FY25.

 The Fire and Emergency Services Flight